 This means that no NSS results would be published for the affected courses at the provider that year.

 Broader data integrity concerns

-For the NSS, the OfS assesses these amendments on behalf of the UK funding bodies.
+For the NSS, the OfS assesses these amendments on behalf of the UK funding and regulatory bodies.